-Welcome to the competitive classes for 2017
+Welcome to the competitive classes for 2018

-We encourage all amateurs, whatever your skills or experience, to enter these competitive classes - we have something for all and more than £5000 in prize money and 50 cups and trophies to give away.
+We are pleased that the show will once again be held in the historic Vivary Park where it has been a summer fixture since 1866.
+The competition classes are everybody's chance to take part in the show, whatever your skills or experience.
+We encourage all amateurs to enter - we have something for all and more than £5000 in prize money and 50 cups and trophies to give away.